outdreamer/build-a-cure/docs/tasks/implementation_examples/examples_of_implementation_methods.md

         - the interface query of this sequence ('what is it used in', 'what is an interface of that', 'what is a relevant variant of that') is relatively simple and captures a high ratio of information about the variable connection
         - this isnt just a useful sequence for solving one problem, but it also connects structures to other structures in way that makes them reasonably connectible ('reasonable' connections involve 'intents', 'usages', 'foundations like interfaces', and 'relevant structures such as adjacent change structures', which are reasonable to use as defaults in determining reasonable/probable and therefore realistic connections)
         - finding a 'reasonable' solution connection/function that has multiple reasons why it could be real/true (as it connects to multiple reasonable structures like relevant/useful/usage structures) is useful as a general problem-solving intent
+        - finding interface structures like 'patterns' of interface queries that are reasonable (or otherwise 'make sense', 'sense' being 'similarity/equivalence to the truth/validity/other structures of truth') is similarly useful
         - this is particularly useful when information about possible/true structures is missing

     - functions that can adjacently derive the concept of an 'interface' (given its usefulness) or other useful structures are useful for their proximity to useful structures